lakshmanshankarc/student-management-system/README.md

 # Student Management System

-Student Management System is a simple student management system that allows you to manage students, teachers, and classes.
+Student Management System is a simple student management system that allows  students and teachers to manage the Exam result,attendance and library information

 It is built using the Next.js framework and uses a MySQL database.